torbjornhedqvist/xlsxcalendar/documentation/README.md

-The plugins should be stored in the *xlsxcalendar* subdirectory /plugins and the repo contains a bare minimum template named `plugins/template_importer.py` and a working implementation using an export format used within my organization in `plugins/ess_importer.py`
+The plugins should be stored in the *xlsxcalendar* subdirectory /plugins and the repo contains a bare minimum template named `plugins/template_importer.py` and a working implementation using an export format used within an organization in `plugins/ess_importer.py`

 You can also speficy the data file which should be imported with the option `importer_file: "filepath/filename"` or you can specify this file from